nmorse/graphlet/README.md

 calling `graphlet_init(graph)` with a Graphlet (source graph) will prepare the program to be run and then a `graph_init` message is emitted.
 If a graph has a subscribe edge (of type 'sub') listening for this event, then the edge's target node is given control to execute.
-A graphlet may also lay dormant, waiting for an input message from an element (IO node) with a subscribe edge, such as a 'click' event on a button element in a web browser.
+A Graphlet may also lay dormant, waiting for an input message from an element (IO node) with a subscribe edge, such as a 'click' event on a button element in a web browser.